Web-Ex-Machina/framway/README.md

 #### Install dependencies and run
     npm install
     npm run watch
 The npm script `watch` will launch webpack in watch mode, which compile the files when changes has been made.
-You can use the `index.html` file at the root directory to watch and test out your changes.
+You can use the `index.html` file in the `build` folder to watch and test out your changes.

 ## What's included